Skip to content

 <script src="https://cdn.jsdelivr.net/npm/@caneara/iodine@8/dist/iodine.min.umd.js" defer></script>

-Nothing unusual, except for the novalidate attribute added to the form element.
-It is needed to disable the browser's built-in validation.
+Nothing special, except the novalidate attribute on the form element to disable built-in browser validation.

 modx